 If you have previously had your calculator approved and the sticker is still intact, you can continue to use it even if it isn't on the current list.

 You can borrow an approved non-programmable calculator from the Students' Representative Council office, subject to availability.

 If you’re using a financial calculator in an exam, you need to get it checked and approved before your exam.
 You can visit the Finance office 547 in the Codrington Building (H69) between the following times to have your calculator approved:

 If you're calculator has previously been approved and the sticker is still intact you can continue to use it in exams.

 Only non-programmable, financial calculators that are on the following list can be approved.
 This list is subject to change.

 Students from a non-English speaking background can apply for permission to use a standard linguistic dictionary in examinations.
 You will need to visit the Student Centre to have your linguistic dictionary approved.
-Once checked and stamped, you can use in in exams througout your University enrolment.
+Once checked and stamped, you can use in exams throughout your University enrolment.
 The Student Centre can only approve a dictionary that is English to foreign language or vice versa (bilingual).

 The Student Centre cannot approve: